Djabraianserouj/Djabraianserouj/README.md

 - 👋 Hi, I’m @Djabraianserouj
 - 👀 I’m interested in CFD (Computational Fluid Dynamics)
-- 🌱 I’m currently learning Computational Engineering in Thermo- and Fluid Dynamics
+- 🌱 I’m currently a scientific researcher at Friedrich-Alexander-Universität Erlangen Nürnberg
 - 💞️ I’m looking to collaborate on CFD simulations
-- 📫 How to reach me jabrayanserouj@hotmail.com
+- 📫 How to reach me serouj.d.djabraian@fau.de

 <!---
 Djabraianserouj/Djabraianserouj is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.